 We recommend reading the instructions carefully, because while mousses and gels are typically applied by putting the product onto your hands and then rubbing it into the hair, some hair setting lotions are sprinkled evenly, directly onto the hair.
 Once you’ve saturated your hair with the lotion, you can begin to set your hair into the style you want to create by using hair rollers or curling clips.

 The size of the rollers you select will result in different size curls; for looser curls, opt for a larger cylinder and if you’re after a tighter curl, pick a slimmer one.
 Begin by sectioning your mane for your rollers.
 Starting from the bottom, wind your tresses around the roller until you reach the top.
 Repeat this process, working your way around the round the head, until you’ve set all of your hair.
-Then you can either let your hair air dry, or use a hair dryer to help speed up the process.
-Editor’s tip: try to make sure your sections of hair are fairly even: overloading each roller with too much hair will affect the quality and appearance of your curls!
+Then you can either let your hair air dry or use a hair dryer to help speed up the process.

 What Can You Use it For?

-With the advent of modern styling products like mousses, gels and even hair sprays, the popularity for hair setting lotion has decreased in recent years.
-Granted, it might seem a bit old school, but hair setting lotion is still great for hard-to-curl hair and for creating more structured vintage styles like finger waves.
-So, if you’re struggling to get your pin curls or old Hollywood waves perfect, you might want to give this product a trial before you declare yourself out.
+With the advent of modern styling products like mousses, gels, and even hair sprays, the popularity of hair setting lotion has decreased in recent years.
+Granted, it might seem a bit old school, but hair setting lotion is still great for hard-to-curl hair.